wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors             May 2015

+   -07 to -08

+   o  Added some cleanup from Paul Hoffman and Evan Hunt.

    o  Some better text on how to make Unbound do this, provided by
       W.C.A.
 Wijngaards.